TheSimonLam/Cards/README.md

 - Secure tables with RLS incase somebody gets their hands on the SUPABASE_ANON_KEY
 - On the Buy page allow the user to purchase packs
 - Let the user swipe to open an pack and show them the cards they got
-- When singing up and user presses "confirm email", deeplink back into the app by setting the "Site URL" within Auth tab in Supabase to com.anonymous.cards://login/
+- When signing up and user presses "confirm email", deeplink back into the app by setting the "Site URL" within Auth tab in Supabase to com.anonymous.cards://login/